mhsrabiul/Concrete-Strength-Prediction/README.md

 3. **Evaluation**: Models are evaluated using metrics like R-squared, MSE, MAE and RMSE.
 4. **Prediction**: The trained models are used to predict the compressive strength of new concrete mixes.

-To re-train the model and evaluate the performance use the *Thesis_HFRRAC.ipynb* notebook.
+To re-train the model and evaluate the performance use the [Thesis_HFRRAC](Thesis_HFRRAC.ipynb) notebook.

 ## Models Used
 - Linear Regression